 Review by: Jessyca Frederick |

-After 14+ years trying 1000+ of bottles from 100+ different wine clubs, I know what it means to be a wine club worth joining.
-My reviews can help you find a great wine club for you (or to give as a gift) at any budget and for any wine preference.
+After 14+ years trying 1000s of bottles from 100+ different wine clubs, I know what it means to be a wine club worth joining.
+My reviews can help you find a great wine club for you and the best wine club gifts for any budget and for any wine preference.

 Feel free to ask me for a personal recommendation.
 I won't harvest your email address for a marketing list — I don't send marketing emails.